Brinley Avenue Historic District

 The Brinley Avenue Historic District is a historic district in downtown Yuma, Arizona, that runs along Madison Avenue (formerly Brinley Avenue) from 1st to 3rd Streets and along Second Street from Main Street to 1st Avenue.
 The district connected Yuma's historic commercial center along Main Street with its government center on 2nd Avenue and was actively developed from 1900 to 1925.
 The district was added to the National Register of Historic Places in 1982 and is also included in the larger Yuma Crossing National Heritage Area.

 The historic district includes 10 structures that have been designated as "significant" and 12 structures that have been designated as "contributing".

+Important structures

 The structures designated as "significant" or "contributing" include: